fifth-postulate/postscript-whisperer/workshop/guide/src/tool/hello-world.md

 {{#include ../../image-src/hello-world.ps:2:2}}
 ```

 Even when you look closely, the page will not be changed.
-The only thing that happend is that the _current path_ is extended with a move to the origin.
+The only thing that happened is that the _current path_ is extended with a move to the origin.
 What this means will become clear in later chapters.

 ## Draw the line
 The next step in this walkthrough is drawing the line.
 This can be achieved with the `lineto` command